mrme77/streaming-06-smart-smoker-alert/README.md

 ## Notes

 I did not implement the logging functionality for either the producer or the consumer.
-Also, why testing the alerts,  I changed the csv file to speed up the process.
-I uploaded the original csv file in the repo.
+Also, why testing the alerts,  I changed the csv file to speed up the process and then changes the producer time to 1 second per record.
+I uploaded the original csv file in the repo, and recorded the alerts with the course provided smoker-temp.csv .
 I implemented a process to clean deque after the scheduled readings (5 for the smoker, and 20 for the food monitors).
 Below is an example from the smoker consumer:
 ```
 # Clear the deque every 5 readings
         if len(smoker_temperature_deque) % 5 == 0: